 Leggett & Platt has utilized a proven growth strategy, that has been successful for over 130 years.
 The company is highly profitable, and has a solid 3% dividend yield.

-With an operating history of more than 100+ years and a 3%+ dividend yield, Leggett & Platt has earned a place on our list of “blue-chip” stocks.
-You can see the full list of over 50 blue-chip stocks here.
+With an operating history of more than 100+ years, a 3%+ dividend yield, and dividend increases for 47 years in a row, Leggett & Platt has also earned a place on our list of “blue-chip” stocks.
+You can see the full list of blue-chip stocks here.

-Leggett & Platt is not a very cheap stock at the moment, but for investors interested in stable dividend growth stocks, it is worthy of further consideration.
+As a result, Leggett & Platt is an attractive stock for investors interested in stable dividend growth stocks.